Execute a Free Missouri Warrant Search (Wanted Person Lookup)

 The federal Freedom of Information Act (FOIA) requires all government records to be openly available to keep democracy in place and guarantee U.S. citizens transparency of information.1 Missouri upholds the FOIA through its state-level Open Records Law Mo.
 Code §610.023 et seq, commonly known as the “Sunshine Law”.2 The law ensures public access to records generated by government bodies for inspection and copying.

-Complete a Missouri Warrant Search: An Overview
+Complete a Missouri Warrant Search: A Synopsis

 When checking for warrants in Missouri, having as much information about the offender as possible is the best way to find the individual.
 Data for a successful search includes their full first and last names, date of birth, address and location where the warrant was issued, including the court, issue date and ID number.